kitnil/awesome/README.md

 - [mplleaflet](https://github.com/jwass/mplleaflet) - Easily convert matplotlib plots from Python into interactive Leaflet web maps.
 - [sklearn-evaluation](https://github.com/edublancas/sklearn-evaluation) - scikit-learn model evaluation made easy: plots, tables and markdown reports.
 - [plotdevice](https://github.com/plotdevice/plotdevice) - Create 2D graphics on the Mac with Python code
-- [holoviews](https://github.com/ioam/holoviews) - Stop plotting your data - annotate your data and let it visualize itself
+- [holoviews](https://github.com/ioam/holoviews) - Stop plotting your data - annotate your data and let it visualize itself.
 - [django-chartit](https://github.com/chartit/django-chartit) - A Django app to plot charts and pivot charts directly from the models.
 Uses HighCharts and jQuery JavaScript libraries to render the charts on the webpage.
 - [bashplotlib](https://github.com/glamp/bashplotlib) - plotting in the terminal
 - [scikit-plot](https://github.com/reiinakano/scikit-plot) - An intuitive library to add plotting functionality to scikit-learn objects.